pombredanne/SurePatch-CLI/README.md

 # Operations with Platforms
 ### Create your first Platform
 Note, thad Platform description should be wrote like "My Description".
-If --description is empty, Platform will be named as "default platform".
+If parameter --description is empty, Platform will be described as "default platform".
 ```sh
 @ surepatch --action=create_platform --platform=newtest --description="New Platform for Autotest"
 ```